aquilesC/aquiles.me/content/How to present yourself in a CV.md

 One you are done with your CV, the next step is learning [[how to write a good cover letter for a job]]

+## Ask someone to read it
+Never forget the value of early feedback.
+Ask someone you trust and that may have experience reviewing CV's (especially if they are in the same field where you are applying).
+There are some key elements in CV's that are very easy to miss when it is your own but very easy to spot on others'.